In this tutorial, I will show you how to display Facebook page posts on website using PHP.

 Today we have learned how to show your Facebook page posts on your website.
 Did you know that you can also display Instagram feed on your website?

-Let us go to the next tutorial: How to display Facebook page events on website using PHP?
+Let us go to the next tutorial: How to display an Instagram feed on website using PHP?

 Thank You!